Chemical Formula For Barium Oxide

 BaCO₃(s) → BaO(s) + CO₂(g)

-The high temperature is necessary to overcome the relatively strong bonds within the barium carbonate crystal lattice and facilitate the release of carbon dioxide gas.
+The high temperature is necessary to overcome the relatively strong bonds within the barium carbonate crystal lattice and help with the release of carbon dioxide gas.
 The process is usually carried out in specialized furnaces or kilns that can maintain the required high temperatures and control the atmosphere.
 Other methods, although less common, involve the direct oxidation of barium metal in the presence of oxygen.

 Applications of Barium Oxide